Josh Mond: Career

-In 2003, Mond and his longtime friends and fellow Tisch School of the Arts alums Antonio Campos and Sean Durkin formed the production company, Borderline Films.
-The trio of filmmakers rotate the roles of writer, director and producer and help each other during the making of their films.
+In 2003, Mond and his longtime friends and fellow Tisch School of the Arts alums Antonio Campos and Sean Durkin formed the production company Borderline Films.
+The trio of filmmakers rotated the roles of writer, director and producer and helped each other during the making of their films.

 Borderline's first feature film drama Afterschool (2008), starring Ezra Miller.
 It was written and directed by Campos and produced by Durkin and Mond.
 The film premiered at the 2008 Cannes Film Festival in the program Un Certain Regard.
-AFTERSCHOOL was released theatrically by IFC Films and was nominated for the Independent Spirit Award for Best First Feature and Breakthrough Director for Campos by the Gotham Awards.
+Afterschool was released theatrically by IFC Films and was nominated for the Independent Spirit Award for Best First Feature and Breakthrough Director for Campos by the Gotham Awards.

-In 2009 production began on Borderline’s second feature film, Two Gates of Sleep written and directed by Alistair Banks Griffin and produced by Mond and Andrew Renzi.
-Two Gates of Sleep starring Brady Corbet and David Call premiered at the 2010 Cannes Film Festival in the Director’s Fortnight selection, went on to win the 2011 New Talent Grand PIX at CPH:PIX and was distributed in the US by Factory 25.
+In 2009 production began on Borderline’s second feature film, Two Gates of Sleep, written and directed by Alistair Banks Griffin and produced by Mond and Andrew Renzi.
+Two Gates of Sleep, which starred Brady Corbet and David Call, premiered at the 2010 Cannes Film Festival in the Director’s Fortnight selection, went on to win the 2011 New Talent Grand PIX at CPH:PIX, and was distributed in the US by Factory 25.